andrewhbradley9/Butter/README.md

 # Butter
-This code serves as a refernce for how I deployed my analytical deep learning model using Flask, FastAPI, and Docker.
+This code serves as a reference for how I deployed my analytical deep learning model using Flask, FastAPI, and Docker.